piyushkapoor30/hello-world/README.md

 # hello-world
 My first repository
-This is my first edit in order to earn Git Hub
+This is my first edit in order to learn Git Hub